romanpauk/dingo/test/matrix/README.md

 constructor-shape axis.
 A fifth shard contains the supported argument-storage and conversion-category combinations.

-Dependency composition has one executable per operation and shards by outer operator and container.
+Dependency composition has four balanced executables per operation.
+Every executable has one implementation source and one runner containing its assigned rows; outer operator and container remain coverage axes rather than compilation boundaries.
 Generation also writes `build/test/generated/matrix/dependency-composition-coverage.md`.
 The report records generated, supported, and skipped cells by operation, operator, container, scope, and request strategy, followed by the unsupported-reason totals.
 These aggregates are contract-tested against the row catalog.

-Behavioral scenarios retain executables named for their suites and are sharded by scenario.
+Behavioral scenarios retain executables named for their suites and implementation sources sharded by scenario.
+Their runners are batched by executable.
 A suite may combine registration and scenario sources; for example, `nested_container` keeps native parent resolution in the registration family and adds the standalone cross-parent scenario shards to the same test executable.

 Python selects, validates, names, and shards valid rows.
 Generic row behavior